btnwtn/website/data/articles/partial-application-for-beginners.md

 ### Closures

 We know that we can use a function expression to return a function from a function.
-We can make use of this behaviour by returning functions that "remember" values from the functions they were returned from.
+We can make use of this behavior by returning functions that "remember" values from the functions they were returned from.
 Sounds confusing, but it is actually somewhat simple: